orhanayd/no-redis/README.md

   - `'lru'`: Least Recently Used (removes least recently accessed keys)
   - `'lfu'`: Least Frequently Used (removes least frequently accessed keys)
   - `'ttl'`: Time-To-Live (removes keys closest to expiration)
+- `maxChecksPerCycle`: Maximum number of keys to check for expiration in each cleanup cycle (useful for performance tuning with large datasets)

 ### Statistics